NexPlayer/Android-SDK/advanced.md

 ### NexPlayer.IReleaseListener Interface Reference

-This interface can be implemented in an application in order to receive `NexPlayer` release events from `NexPlayer`.
+This interface can be implemented in an application in order to receive NexPlayer release events from NexPlayer.

-In most cases, the handling of these events is optional; `NexPlayer` will continue playback normally without the application doing anything special in response to the events received.
+In most cases, the handling of these events is optional; NexPlayer will continue playback normally without the application doing anything special in response to the events received.

-**See Also**

-- `NexPlayer.addReleaseListener`

-- `NexPlayer.removeReleaseListener`

 ### NexStatisticsMonitor.IStatistics Interface Reference

-This interface defines a set of statistics to be received from `NexPlayer` *about* HLS, DASH or SS playback.
+This interface defines a set of statistics to be received from NexPlayer about HLS, DASH or SS playback.

 Every set of statistics (general, initial, HTTP, and system statistics) implements this interface.